Let's talk about Kent Libraries

 • A Haven

-by vixhug, over 2 years ago
+by vixhug, almost 3 years ago

 I have always been a member of the libraries, as a child I would choose books after school and read them with my mum and now I am a mum of two small children, it is a big part of our lives.
 Both children have regularly gone to rhyme times and love music and singing as a result and we read in the libraries together.
 My children use ipads or tablets at home because we borrow books from the library and read them at home instead and as a result they have amazing imaginations and love books and even 'read'...
 Continue reading